Snorkeling

 Snorkeling tips

-Many Galapagos cruise boats try to schedule at least one snorkeling adventure a day.
-If you want to do a lot of snorkeling, pick a boat that emphasizes snorkeling on even footing with land excursions.
+If you want to do a lot of snorkeling, pick a boat that emphasizes snorkeling on at least even footing with land excursions.

 Snorkeling gear